Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

 \subsection{Conditional Expectations}

-The proof of~\ref{cor:GeneralCumulant4:singleton+crossing=free} stays essentially the same if the singleton condition is replaced by the weak singleton condition, resulting in an amalgamated free product.
-The main problem is the construction of a conditional expectation~$\psi$ onto a certain algebra~$\alg{B}$ and to prove faithfulness of~$\phi$ on~$\alg{B}$ in order to apply Lemma~\ref{lem:GeneralCumulants4:singletonpartition}.

-The construction of $\psi$ is the same as in the commutative case. \begin{Definition} Let $\exch=(\alg{U},\phi,J)$ be an exchangeability system for some noncommutative probability space $(\alg{A},\phi)$.
+The proof of~\ref{cor:GeneralCumulant4:singleton+crossing=free} stays essentially the same if the singleton condition is replaced by (\eWSC{}), resulting in an amalgamated free product.
+The main technical problem is the construction of the conditional expectation~$\psi$ onto a certain algebra~$\alg{B}$ and to prove faithfulness of an extension of~$\phit$ on~$\alg{B}$ in order to apply Lemma~\ref{lem:GeneralCumulants4:singletonpartition}.
+The construction of $\psi$ is the same as in the commutative case, namely as the limit of symmetrizing maps. \begin{Definition} Let $\exch=(\alg{U},\phit,J)$ be an exchangeability system for some noncommutative probability space $(\alg{A},\phi)$.
 We define the conditional expectations $\psi_N$, $N\in\IN$, by

 for polynomials, i.e., elements of the form $X=X_1^{(h(1))} X_2^{(h(2))}\dotsm X_n^{(h(n))}$ this is